peteash10/instructionsforhumans.com/index.md

 - [Articles of interest are bookmarked on this Pinboard tag](https://pinboard.in/u:peteashton/t:ifh/).
 - [Books of interest are on this page.](http://instructionsforhumans.com/references/)

+All books are available to browse in the gallery.
+Some articles are also printed out for reading.

 # Funding